Image of Can a whistleblower disclosure to the SEC about cybersecurity qualify for a SEC whistleblower award?

 According to the SEC’s order, VFA violated the Safeguards Rule because its policies and procedures to protect customer information and to prevent and respond to cybersecurity incidents were not reasonably designed to meet these objectives.
 And VFA violated the Identity Theft Red Flags Rule because it did not review and update the Identity Theft Prevention Program in response to changes in risks to its customers or provide adequate training to its employees.

 Zuckerman Law has represented cybersecurity whistleblowers in whistleblower retaliation and whistleblower rewards claims, including in Sarbanes-Oxley whistleblower actions.
-Dallas Hammer has written extensively about protections for cybersecurity whistleblowers, including the following publications:
+We have written extensively about protections for cybersecurity whistleblowers, including the following publications:

 To learn more about the SEC Whistleblower Program, download Zuckerman Law’s eBook: SEC Whistleblower Program: Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award.